 A good alternative to the zero inbox policy is keeping everything in your inbox and replying only to the important mails.
 If it doesn’t bother you to have hundreds of e-mails in your inbox, this kind of approach is a good possibility too.

 The second important rule is that you should only answer the important e-mails.
-Try to reply to them in only one word or one sentence at the most.
+Try to reply to them in only one word or one sentence at the most and use an email tracker to see if your response gets read.
 Each extra word means nothing more than a lost second; seconds that add up to lost hours in a span of a year.
 If you really have a lot of e-mail messages that you must answer, you can increase your productivity with e-mail templates.
 An example of that kind of software is Yesware.
 And, of course, an automatic signature is basic.
 You shouldn’t waste time by writing you name at the end of every e-mail.

 The next good advice is to only look at your e-mail account on your desktop computer twice a day.
 The best time to look at your e-mail is before you start your working day and an hour before your working day ends.
 Each time you check your e-mail throughout the day, while you’re working, you lose important mental focus and it takes a lot of time for you to get back into the workflow.
 If your e-mail hooks you too much, try not checking it in the morning, but instead only when you end your working day.